-Moved by: Mr. Wright Seconded by: Mr. Anderson

-Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Moved by: Mr. Wright Seconded by: Mr. Anderson Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Motion carried and so ordered.

 7. Resolution No. 1894, A RESOLUTION Awarding and Authorizing the General Manager to Execute a Contract Amendment in the Amount of \$41,428.00 with McClure & Sons, Inc. for the Water Quality Improvement Projects